mylenemelo/mylenemelo.github.io/README.md

-# HTML and CSS Projects
+##HTML and CSS Projects

-This repository contains my HTML and CSS projects for the Version Control course.
+This repository contains my projects for the Version Control course, showcasing what I’ve learned in:

-Each project will show what I learned about:
-- HTML structure and tags
+- HTML structure and elements
-- CSS styling and layouts
+- CSS styling, layouts, and animations
 - Responsive design techniques

-So far, I have created my own portfolio website.
+##Portfolio Website

+My main project is a personal portfolio built with HTML and CSS.
+It includes:

+- Animated navigation bar
+- Hero section with background video
+- About Me section
+- GitHub link section
+- Working contact form

-## Purpose
+Purpose

-This repository helps me practice web design skills and track my progress throughout the course.
+This repo tracks my progress, helps me practice web design, and strengthens my front-end development skills.